Computational scientists use quantum Monte Carlo simulations to corroborate experimental data

 Measuring the amount of particle disorder in the atomic structure gives researchers insight into a wide range of materials’ properties.
 Understanding what happens when a material melts, evaporates, or crystalizes is essential when creating certain metal alloys, performing chemical and other industrial processes, or discovering special properties of a material.

-For instance, it is well-known that under specific conditions, certain molecules or their isotopes can change from the fluid phase to a superfluid one.
+For instance, it is well known that under specific conditions, certain molecules or their isotopes can change from the fluid phase to a superfluid one.
 As these molecules approach absolute zero—that is, the lowest temperature possible, or -459.67° F—they are able to flow without friction and have zero viscosity.
-This gives superfluids unique, almost gaslike properties, such as the ability to climb up the walls of a container holding them.
+This gives superfluids unique, almost gaslike properties, such as the ability to climb up the walls of a container holding the material.

 At extremely cold temperatures, particles in a superfluid assume a similarly organized state in which all of the atoms behave like photons in a laser.
 When the temperature rises, particles become more excited and less organized.

 When a superfluid reaches a certain temperature—and, in turn, a certain state of disorder—it enters something called the Bose-glass phase.
 Rather than exhibiting the constant form of superfluids, molecules in a Bose-glass state have concentrated regions of disordered particles dispersed among the highly ordered regions.

 The transition from superfluid to Bose glass happens very quickly, meaning researchers must use computation to corroborate experimental findings.